Atlantic Illumination Entertainment Lighting

 Labels and Inventory Lists

-Always identify each case and its internal containers with labels so that those unfamiliar with your kits won't have to look into unnecessary ones while trying to locate something -- or to find the location to replace that same something.
-If contents never or rarely vary, attach an inventory list to the inner lid or at least keep one inside a plastic report cover within.
+Always identify each case and its internal containers with labels so that those unfamiliar with your kits won't have to look into unnecessary ones while trying to find something -- or to locate the case/container needed to replace that same something.
+If contents never or rarely vary, attach an inventory list to the inner lid, or at least keep one inside a plastic report cover within.
 This is most helpful at the end of a gig in keeping track of items that are prone to getting lost or left behind.
 Plus it may deter a dishonest pick-up crew member from considering theft of something that will be tallied at the end of an event.

 lists, removing or adding items to suit.